 Fine motor skills are skills that involve the fingers and hands.
-Because we use our hands for most activities, well developed fine motor skills are very important.
+Because we use our hands for most activities, well developed motor skills are very important.
 Kids with good fine motor skills will have an easier time being independent in self-care activities, such as getting dressed and eating.
 They are more likely to be successful in educational activities such as puzzles and writing.
-Additionally, better fine motor skills lead to more play opportunities as fine motor skills are required for building and playing catch.
+Additionally, better Self Care Activities lead to more play opportunities as Self Care Activities are required for building and playing catch.

 Whether you feel your child needs some extra assistance to build up his fine motor skills, or you just want to give your child some extra fine motor practice, you may want to sign them up for activities and classes that will work on these skills.
 Classes provide fun opportunities for your child to improve his skills in a way that he does not feel like he is doing work.